Reasons for the app redesign

 - Increased conversions.
 As redesign includes a UX makeover, it influences the rates mentioned above and not just that.

 - Building brand awareness.
-Brand awareness helps differentiate a mobile app from others in stores, make it recognizable and trustworthy in users’ eyes.
+Brand awareness helps differentiate a mobile app from others in stores and makes it recognizable and trustworthy in users’ eyes.

 - Enhancing chances for new investments.
 Your product makes a sartorial statement for you in investors’ faces.
 And nothing speaks in favor better than an application constantly releasing new features and updates.